The next stage in your development as a social value practitioner

 Level 1 – Social Value Associate

 Level 1 Social Value Associate status shows the applicant has demonstrated theoretical competence in social value and impact management in line with the SVI Framework.
+This qualification is achieved by passing the online Social Value and Impact Management exam.

 Level 2 – Accredited Practitioner